alim98/SynapseClusterEM/newdl/VISUALIZATION_ENHANCEMENTS.md

 - Ensures the cleft remains within the bounding box
 - Configurable via weight parameter to adjust for different analysis needs

+## 1.1 Presynapse Size Normalization

+### Purpose
+Presynapses in the dataset can vary significantly in size.
+Some occupy a large portion of the cube while others are small, making comparisons difficult.
+The size normalization feature adjusts presynapses to have more consistent relative sizes.

+### Implementation Details
+- **Normalization Parameters**:
+  - `normalize_presynapse_size`: Boolean to enable/disable size normalization
+  - `target_percentage`: Target percentage of cube volume for presynapse (None = use mean)
+  - `size_tolerance`: Tolerance range (±%) for acceptable sizes

+- **Size Calculation**:
+  - Computes the percentage of voxels occupied by the presynapse in each cube
+  - Determines if a presynapse is larger or smaller than the target size

+- **Resizing Algorithm**:
+  - **For Large Presynapses**: Shrinks by removing outer voxels (furthest from centroid)
+  - **For Small Presynapses**: Grows by adding adjacent voxels through controlled dilation
+  - Preserves structural integrity by adding/removing voxels based on distance from centroid

+- **Integration with Segmentation**:
+  - Updates the segmentation mask with the normalized presynapse
+  - Maintains structural relationships with other elements (cleft, postsynapse)

+### Benefits
+- More consistent presynapse proportions across samples
+- Facilitates better comparison between different synapses
+- Reduces bias from outlier presynapse sizes in analysis
+- Retains structural integrity of the presynaptic region

 ## 2. Visualization Improvements

 ### Purpose